fowlcomplex/wufs-resources/Flynt's Guide on Commissioning.md

-Full Credit goes to @flynt251 on discord and github who wrote the entire thing.
+Full Credit and Responsibility goes to @flynt251 on discord and github who wrote the entire thing.
 The link to the original can be found below:

 https://discord.com/channels/1035294931163545711/1417576439523311706